CuteShaun/Frontend-Interview-Prep/README.md

 ## 🤝 How to Contribute

-We welcome contributions from everyone!
 Here’s how you can help:

 1. **Add New Content:**
-   - Create a new folder for a topic (e.g., `angular/`, `vue/`) and add your resources.
+   - Create folders (e.g., vue/, angular/) with fresh content.
-   - Contribute theoretical questions, code examples, or explanations to existing folders.
+   - Share interview questions, snippets, or pro tips.

 2. **Improve Existing Content:**
-   - Enhance explanations or provide alternate solutions.
-   - Fix typos, improve formatting, or restructure for clarity.
+   - Rewrite, restructure, or fix typos to make content shine.

 3. **Algorithm Contributions:**
-   - Write algorithms in JavaScript and ensure they are clear, efficient, and well-documented.
+   - Link useful blogs, tutorials, or cheat sheets.

 4. **Contribute Your Knowledge:**
    - Share resources and materials you found useful, such as blog posts, tutorials, or other valuable links.